astropy/astropy/docs/development/style-guide.rst

 mission to develop a common core package for Astronomy in Python and foster an ecosystem of interoperable astronomy packages.

-This style guide is organized alphabetically by writing topic with usage examples in each section and tone and formatting guidelines at the end.
+This style guide is organized alphabetically by writing topic, with usage examples in each section, and tone and formatting guidelines at the end.

 Abbreviations
 =============